agpwnd/research/karvi-solutions.md

 Welcome back, dear reader!
 Today we're serving up something special from the world of catastrophic security failures.
 Grab your popcorn (or maybe don't order it through Karvi Solutions), because we're about to dive into one of the most spectacular security dumpster fires we've seen in the restaurant tech space.

 Our journey into this security nightmare began after Heise Online and the Chaos Computer Club already exposed Karvi Solutions' appalling security practices.
 The CCC published a devastating report showing how anyone could access customer orders and, even more incredibly, download the company's entire source code directly from the web root using a simple `wget` command.
-Yes, you read that right - their complete source code was just sitting there, exposed for anyone to grab.
+Yes, you read that right - their comPlete source code was just sitting there, exposed for anyone to grab.

 Inspired by their findings (and frankly horrified by the implications), we managed to get our hands on a copy of the application and dove into their source code.
 What we discovered wasn't just a vulnerability or two.
 Oh no, that would be too simple.
 We found a complete security apocalypse that makes you wonder if the developers were actively trying to create the most insecure payment system imaginable.